JCGCosta/Raytracer-Acceleration-with-Pthreads/README.md

 #### To Run The Serial Version

+First you need extract the `raytracing-serial-1.zip`.

-First you need install some tools:
+Second you need install some tools:

 -   ninja
 -   Cmake